crcdng/smart_contract_101_archetype/Readme.md

 https://better-call.dev/ghostnet/KT1P43L56ADABdf4xHq2KdF1nK6n7irXn5Sq/operations

 This tool provides lot of information about the contract we just deployed.
-Let's first check that the creator is the address of our admin account.
-Then we want to see if it works as expected.
+Let's first check izts address (starting with 'KT1..') and confirm that the creator is our admin account.
+Then we want to see if the code works as expected.
 Keep this tab open in your Webbrowser.

-For this will create a second account using the Kukai wallet.
+We will now make a second account using the Kukai wallet.
+Go to https://ghostnet.kukai.app/new-wallet and follow the instructions.
 Create a password and download the keystore file when prompted. *Remember that all accounts we create in this workshop are throw-away accounts, for coding and testing on Ghostnet and nothing else.*

-Go to https://ghostnet.kukai.app/new-wallet and follow the instructions.
 Then find the button to copy the address of the wallet.
 Keep this tab also open.

-In order to function correctly, this account should also get some (fake) tez.
+In order to work correctly, this account should also get some (fake) tez.
 Go to https://faucet.ghostnet.teztnets.xyz/, paste the address copied in the last step into the textfield and click 'Request 100 tez'.
 Wait a little.

 Then, back in the 'better-call.dev' tool, select 'Interact' from the menu, then under 'Entrypoints' select 'increment', enter the number 1 into the 'increment' field and click 'Execute' to call the entry point of the smart contract.
 You will see a menu with some choices.
 Select 'Wallet'.

-You will see 'Awaiting confirmation in Kukai Wallet'.
-Change to the tab with Kukai and confirm.
-You have to enter the password that you created for the encrypted keystore file while setting up the wallet.
+You see 'Awaiting confirmation in Kukai Wallet'.
+Change to the tab with the Kukai wallet and confirm.
+You might have to enter the password that you created for the encrypted keystore file while setting up the wallet.

 Now go back to 'better-call.dev'.
 If everything goes well, you see 'The transaction has successfully been broadcasted to the network.'
 Switch to the 'Storage' tab and you see the increased value in the contract.
-Finally, have a look at the 'Operations' tab and you can see the 'increment' operation you just called: every operation is recorded on the blockchain.
+Finally, have a look at the 'Operations' tab and you can see the 'increment' endpoint that you just called: like every operation it is now recorded on the blockchain.

 Congrats!